SysKitTeam/docs-point/governance-and-automation/automated-workflows/policy-automation.md

 When it comes to setting the priority for your rules and how an override is applied to them, there are a few key things to keep in mind.

 * **Manually applied policies always have the highest priority**
-  * This means that even if a rule's priority is set as 1 if there is a conflicting policy that was manually applied, the rule will not apply to that workspace
+  * This means that even if a rule's priority is set as 1 if there is a policy that was manually applied, the rule will not apply a policy of the same type to that workspace
-  * It also means that **if you have provisioning set up** and policies assigned to your templates, they will always **have precedence over the rules you create** for auto-applying
+  * It also means that **if you have provisioning set up** and policies defined in your templates, they will **have precedence over the rules you create** for within the Policy Automation settings

 * When considering **priority levels** for your rules, note that the **lower the number the higher the priority**
   * This means that the **highest priority rule should be set as 1** and the lowest priority rule should be set as the highest number available

-* If there are **two rules that apply policies of the same type**, the rule with the **highest priority level** ends up being applied
+* If there are **two rules that apply policies of the same type**, the rule with the **highest priority level** applies the policy
-  * **Clicking Preview shows you the Priority Override** for the workspaces that have conflicting priorities and where the rule with the higher priority number will replace the previous rule
+  * **Clicking Preview shows you the Priority Override** for the workspaces where the rule with the higher priority number will apply policies over the rule with a lower priority

-* If **two rules contain different policy types** that would apply to the same workspace, **both rules are automatically applied**
+* If **two rules contain different policy types** that apply to the same workspace, **both rules apply the policies**

-* If there is a **workspace that has a Do not apply/No policy option enabled**, even if a rule means the conditions for the workspace, **the rule is not applied**
+* If there is a **workspace that has a Do not apply/No policy option enabled**, no policies are applied for the workspace that meets the conditions

 ## Manage Rules